hantash07/learning-notes/Kotlin/01-kotlin-basics-types.md

 - On the JVM platform, numbers are stored as primitive types: int, double, and so on.
 Exceptions are cases when you create a nullable number reference such as Int? or use generics.
 In these cases numbers are boxed in Java classes Integer, Double, and so on.

 #### Explicit Number Conversions
-As a consequence, smaller types are NOT implicitly converted to bigger types.
+In Kotlin, numbers are not implicitly converted.
+Smaller types are NOT implicitly converted to bigger types.
 This means that assigning a value of type Byte to an Int variable requires an explicit conversion:

 ```
 val b: Byte = 1 // OK, literals are checked statically